 B = A – M – V – Bf + CI + R

-CI = Competitive interest (How many other buyers are interested)
+CI = Competitive interest – are there other buyers interested?
+How serious are they?

-The ‘right price’ for you may not be someone else’s right price – you need to do some deep thinking as to whether this is the only house for you (probably not, but perhaps) or whether you are the type of person who needs to have ‘done a deal’ in order to be satisfied with your purchase.
+The ‘right price’ for you may not be someone else’s right price – you need to do some deep thinking and calculating to determine if this is the only house for you (probably not, but perhaps).
+Or whether you are the type of person who needs to have ‘done a deal’ in order to be satisfied with your purchase.

 Once you know your own position, there are more considerations to add to your rationale :